Impasse in Visva-Bharati over students' demands to reopen hostels, conduct online exams | Education

 - India

-Stalemate continued in Visva-Bharati University as students demanding the reopening of hostels and conducting of online examinations refused to withdraw their sit-in demonstration outside the registrar's office till their demands were met, while the official also refused to leave his chamber till the pupils lifted their stir.
+Stalemate continued in the prestigious Visva-Bharati University as students demanding the reopening of hostels and conducting of online examinations refused to withdraw their sit-in demonstration outside the registrar's office till their demands were met.

+The registrar, on the other hand, also refused to leave his chamber till the students lifted their stir.

 The agitation by more than 200 students crossed 48 hours on Wednesday morning, with Registrar Ashis Agarwal inside his office even as students claimed they haven't gheraoed him and he may leave if he wishes to.
 The official, however, said he will leave his chamber only when the protestors withdraw their stir.